 Raise awareness about the working conditions for employees in slaughter facilities, feedlots, and production barns.

-Worker frustration leads to emotional distancing and detachment from the animals and increases the potential for abuse.
+Worker frustration can lead to emotional distancing and detachment from the animals and increases the potential for abuse.

-Support the use of shade and of dust management at feedlots to increase the welfare of feedlot cattle.
+Support the use of shade and dust management at feedlots to increase the welfare of cattle.

 These investments are believed to significantly improve animal experiences.